• Skip to Main Navigation

 History

 Over the years, Black alumni of Georgetown have engaged with the university and each other in a variety of ways.
-Three tentpole events have served as the focus of this engagement: the Patrick Healy Dinner, Soul Hoya Reunion Weekend, and the Black Alumni Summit.
+Three tentpole events have served as the focus of engagement for those who share the goal of supporting connectivity among Black alumni: the Patrick Healy Dinner, Soul Hoya Reunion Weekend, and the Black Alumni Summit.
 Through the years, these events have grown in number and impact, which created the critical mass to embark on a new and exciting journey.

 In January 2020, a group of Black alumni leaders, including the leadership of the Georgetown University African American Advisory Board (GUAAAB), the Black Alumni Summit (BAS), the Soul Hoya Alumni Group (Soul Hoyas), as well as other Black alumni engaged at the leadership level in various aspects of the university, convened to discuss the current status—and consider the future—of Black alumni engagement at Georgetown University.
-In partnership with Julia Farr (C’88, Parent’19, ’21, ’24), executive director of the Georgetown University Alumni Association (GUAA), Black alumni leaders endeavored to consolidate resources in an unprecedented effort to provide meaningful and effective support for enhancing the empowerment and engagement of Black alumni.
+In partnership with Julia Farr (C’88, Parent’19, ’21, ’24), executive director of the Georgetown University Alumni Association (GUAA), Black alumni leaders endeavored to consolidate resources in an unprecedented effort to provide meaningful and effective support for developing a culture that empowers and engages Black alumni.

-In July 2022, the BAC will launch with the alumni leaders of the three tentpole events spearheading the development of this first-ever affinity group within the Georgetown University Alumni Association.
+In July 2022, the BAC launched under the alumni leadership of the three tentpole events who spearheaded the development of this first-ever affinity group within the Georgetown University Alumni Association.

 Founding Leadership